robotboy655/robotboy655.github.io/lightsabers.md

 wep:SetOffSound( "lightsaber/saber_off" .. math.random( 1, 4 ) .. ".wav" ) -- Off sound

 -- These are optional
-wep:SetForceType( 1 ) -- Starting Force Type - 1 to 6
+wep:SetForceType( 1 ) -- Starting Force Type - starts from 1 to the maximum amount of Force Powers on your server wep:SetForce( 100 ) -- Starting Amount of Force.
+Will autoregen to GetMaxForce().
-wep:SetForce( 100 ) -- Starting Amount of Force.
-Will autoregen to 100.
+wep:WorksUnderwater( false ) -- Default = true, if set to false, will auto disable upon entering water wep:SetMaxForce( 100 ) -- Sets the maximum force amount.
+Default is 100.
 ```

 ## Creating Lightsaber models